All Products

 Important

-ORC external tables that use columns of the LIST, STRUCT, or UNION data type cannot be created.
-ORC external tables that use columns of the MAP data type can be created, but you cannot perform queries on the tables.
+ORC external tables that use the LIST, STRUCT, or UNION type cannot be created.
+ORC external tables that use the MAP type cab be created but cannot be queried.

 parquet_partition_classic/